jaygee-on-github/INSPIRE-Domain-Model-for-Network-Cohort-Studies/README.md

 **Disambiguation**: *See [this GitHub](https://github.com/tathagatabhattacharjee/Generic-IDSR-COVID-19-data-to-OMOP-6.0-under-INSPIRE-Project) for the project that creates synthetic IDSR data and ETLs it into an OMOP CDM.
-And see [this GitHub](https://github.com/jaygee-on-github/APHRC-LSHTM-IDSR-Project) for a project that instantiates the INSPIRE domain model for use in an IDSR MedicalObservationalStudy.*
+And see [this GitHub](https://github.com/jaygee-on-github/APHRC-LSHTM-IDSR-Project) for a project that instantiates the INSPIRE domain model for use in an IDSR (Integrated Disease Surveillance and Response) MedicalObservationalStudy.*

 # INSPIRE-Domain-Model-for-Network-Cohort-Studies
 ## Background